senscience/nexus-delta/README.md

 [![View our technology page](https://img.shields.io/badge/technology-Nexus-03ABE9.svg)](https://senscience.github.io/nexus-delta/docs/)
 [![GitHub release](https://img.shields.io/github/release/BlueBrain/nexus.svg)](https://github.com/BlueBrain/nexus/releases/tag/v1.11.0)

-# Senscience Nexus
+# SENSCIENCE Nexus

-Originally created and maintained by the Blue Brain Project, Senscience Nexus is an ecosystem that allows you to organize and better leverage your data through the use of a Knowledge Graph.
+Originally created and maintained by the Blue Brain Project, SENSCIENCE Nexus is an ecosystem that allows you to organize and better leverage your data through the use of a Knowledge Graph.
 In addition to the products listed here, you’ll find a rich ecosystem of libraries and tools.

 ## Products

-The Senscience Nexus ecosystem encompasses a broad range of capabilities that are brought to you across three complementary products and a suite of utilities.
+The SENSCIENCE Nexus ecosystem encompasses a broad range of capabilities that are brought to you across three complementary products and a suite of utilities.

 ### Nexus Fusion